Running Flyte on GKE

 3. Create a self-signed certificate for flyte-backend

 Now, let’s create a self-signed certificate for flyte-backend.
-If you have openssl
+If you have openssl installed, you can generate a self-signed certificate using the following command:

 openssl req -newkey rsa:2048 -nodes -keyout private_key.pem -x509 -days 3650 -out public_certificate.pem -subj /CN=flyte-backend/ -addext "subjectAltName = IP:127.0.0.1,DNS:0.0.0.0:8088,DNS:localhost,DNS:flyte-backend"

-value (though it’s not a valid domain name) because the flyte binary uses that address internally and the certificate must be valid for it.
+Alternatively, you can use any other tool you like to generate the certificate.
+It’s important to include the subjectAltName (SAN) extension with the DNS:0.0.0.0:8088 value (though it’s not a valid domain name) because the flyte binary uses that address internally and the certificate must be valid for it.
 All other values are optional and can be adjusted to your needs or left as they are.
 The CN value is not important and can be anything.

 Next, create a Kubernetes secret with the certificate: